 Eggplant, Florida High Bush

-- Plants branch and bear fruit high off the ground
+- Well-branched plants bear fruit high off the ground

 Eggplant, Florida High Bush Description